eganscha/sakura-notes-public/README.md

     Navigate to `https://localhost:8001` in your browser.

-5. **Run docker-compose down inside the infra/compose folder:**

-    Run `docker-compose down`
+5. **Press Ctrl + C inside your terminal window:**

-    This will shut-down the application via docker-compose.
+    This will shut-down the docker-compose application.